Why dryrun?

 dryrun makes your database schema portable:

-dump-schemacommand produces a JSON file that contains your tables, columns, indexes, constraints, functions, and per-table statistics.
-Commit it, share it, CI it. - Lint before you ship.
-21 convention rules catch naming violations, missing timestamps, serial vs identity, and more, all from the JSON file, no database connection needed.
+• Lint before you ship.
+33 rules (19 convention + 14 audit) catch naming violations, missing timestamps, serial vs identity, duplicate indexes, circular FKs, and more, all from the JSON file, no database connection needed.

-- Check before you migrate.
-Every DDL statement gets a lock type,
+• Check before you migrate.
+Every DDL statement gets a lock type, rewrite risk, safe alternative, and rollback DDL.
+Version-aware: knows which operations are safe on your PostgreSQL version.

 Use Cases